Family pleads for U.S. prisoner at heart of Afghan peace push

 He said he and his wife Jani are disappointed their son, now 26, remains in danger after almost three years of captivity.

 Bergdahl was stationed in Paktika province, a hotbed of militant activity, when he disappeared in unclear circumstances on June 30, 2009, about two months after he got to Afghanistan.

 The family appears even more frustrated that prospects for progress appear to have dimmed in Washington, where the idea of negotiating with the shadowy militant group has exposed the White House to political attack just months before elections.

 For months, U.S. negotiators were seeking to arrange the transfer of five Taliban detainees held at Guantanamo Bay military prison to the Gulf state of Qatar.
 The transfer was intended as one of a series of confidence-building measures designed to open the door to political talks between the Taliban and Afghan President Hamid Karzai's government.

-That move - a central part of the U.S. strategy for ending the long, costly conflict in Afghanistan - was also supposed to lead directly to Bowe's release.
-The Taliban has consistently called for the United States to release those held at Guantanamo Bay in exchange for Western prisoners.
+That move - at the center of U.S. strategy for ending the long, costly conflict in Afghanistan - was also supposed to lead directly to Bowe's release.
+The Taliban has consistently called for the United States to release those held at Guantanamo Bay in exchange for freeing Western prisoners.

-Reuters was the first news organization to report the details of the peace deal last year, and has withheld Bowe Bergdahl's role in that arrangement until now.
+Reuters was the first news organization to report the details of the nascent peace efforts last year, and has withheld Bowe Bergdahl's role in that arrangement until now.